zekebarger/AccuSleep/README.md

 1. Make sure your version of MATLAB meets the specifications in the "Requirements" section below.

-2. Click the "Clone or download" button.
+2. Click the "Clone or download" button and choose "Download ZIP".

 3. Extract the contents of the zip file.